 Step #2: Update Cost of Goods Sold

 The cost of goods sold (COGS) is automatically updated and recalculated using the information from the previous phase.
 You can use the first-in, first-out (FIFO), last-in, first-out (LIFO), or weighted/moving average costing method that you like.

 The sale also triggers an automatic update on inventory levels.

 Businesses dealing with inventory have minimum required stock levels they need to maintain for every type of good.
-Whenever a stock amount falls below this minimum, the system sends out a notification suggesting you to order more stock.
+Whenever a stock amount falls below this minimum, the system sends a notification suggesting you order more stock.

 This is known as a reorder point.

 A perpetual inventory system uses the business's historical data to automatically update these reorder points and keep inventory levels optimal at all times.

 The system updates reorder points and generate the purchase orders necessary for restocking with zero human interference.